cardano-scaling/website/monthly/2024-11-monthly.md

 We released Mithril distribution [`2445.0`](https://github.com/input-output-hk/mithril/releases/tag/2445.0), which includes:

-- 🔥 **Breaking changes in Mithril client library, CLI, and WASM** with removal of deprecated beacon in Mithril certificates.
+- 🔥 **Breaking changes in the Mithril client library, CLI, and WASM** with the removal of deprecated beacon in Mithril certificates
-- Stable support for **Cardano node** `10.1.2` in the signer and the aggregator.
+- Stable support for **Cardano node** `10.1.2` in the signer and the aggregator
-- Stable support for **Cardano stake distribution client library, CLI and WASM**.
+- Stable support for **Cardano stake distribution client library, CLI, and WASM**
-- Stable support for **Prometheus metrics** endpoint in aggregator.
+- Stable support for the **Prometheus metrics** endpoint in the aggregator
 - Bug fixes and performance improvements.

 #### Future distributions